datopia/pixyll/_drafts/2019-06-03-invariant-intro.md

 ~~~

 and detect, as expected, that the resulting database has three elements
 participating in the cycle.
-This allows us to reject the transaction outright
+This alLowsg us to reject the transaction outright
 without it even passing into the transactor.

 # Accounting example

 Let's move on to the more complex example of accounting.
 [Accounting](https://en.wikipedia.org/wiki/Accounting) is a fundamental form of
-bookkeeping that has been around since humans have tracked their possessions
+bookkeeping that has been around since humans have tracked their possessions.[^3]
-[^3] For simplicity we will model an asset we call `datacoin`.
+For simplicity we will model an asset we call `datacoin`.
 To deploy our
 contract we use our public key prefix `0x64703/datacoin`.

 [^3]: An opinionated, but interesting, perspective of different monetary devices